pagadesantosh/all_about_front_end/coding patterns/rendering patterns/02_Incremental site regeneration.md

-- Incremental site regeneration enables you to `use static-generation on a per-page basis`, `without` needing to `rebuild the entire site`.
-- With ISR, you can retain the benefits of static while scaling to millions of pages.
+- Following outlines how to implement Incremental Static Regeneration (ISR) in a Next.js application, showcasing both the frontend component for displaying posts and the backend handler for on-demand revalidation of specific paths.
+- ISR is a powerful feature in Next.js that **allows for static pages to be updated after deployment without needing to rebuild and redeploy the entire site**.
+- This technique is particularly **useful for site with a large number of pages**, enabling them to enjoy the benefits of static generation (fast load times, SEO-friendly) while keeping content fresh.
 - To use ISR, add the `revalidate prop` to `getStaticProps`
 - I wanted to get updated data every time without manual build (next build && next export), so over here the revalidation comes into picture for ISG